SiftLogic/sift_bulk_api_dotnet/README.md

 .Net Bulk API
 =============

-This demonstrates how to connect to the bulk server with .net using C#.
+This demonstrates how to connect to the bulk server with .Net using C#.
 Currently, HTTP and FTP are supported for connections.
 Unlike FTP, HTTP requires no username just the password (auth token).
 The apikey and password/auth token are found in the UI: API Keys -\> Manage -\> Actions -\> Access Details.
 Once you have that you can try the executable file for an upload demo.
-For example:
+For example, using HTTP:
 <pre>
   <code>
-    CSharpFTPExample\bin\Release\CSharpFTPExample.exe -f C:\full\path\test.csv -l C:\WINDOWS\Temp\ --u aUsername -p e261742d-fe2f-4569-95e6-312689d04903 --poll 10
+    CSharpFTPExample\bin\Release\CSharpFTPExample.exe -f test.csv -l /tmp -p e261742d-fe2f-4569-95e6-312689d049 --poll 10
   </code>
 </pre>
 The CLI is described in more detail with <code>CSharpFTPExample\bin\Release\CSharpFTPExample.exe</code>

 It is recommended to include the Operations file and use the methods in there to customize your process.
 The methods are described in file.

 Licensing
 =========